China–Egypt relations: People's Republic of China

 Chinese Premier Zhou Enlai first met Egyptian President Gamal Abdel Nasser at the Asian-African Conference in Bandung.
 On May 30, 1956, Nasser defied U.S. pressure and displeasure by recognizing People's Republic of China.
 The same year, China and Egypt entered into trade and cultural agreements.
 Zhou visited Egypt three times during his tenure.
 China initially viewed Egypt as the central country in the region for its relations and considered Nasser as important national-bourgeois leader.

 During the Suez Crisis in 1956, China made strong statements in support of Egypt, condemned France and Britain, but avoided referencing Israel in its condemnations.
 As part of its show of support for Egypt, China stated that it would provide volunteers to help Egypt fight colonists; the Egyptian ambassador stated that Egypt had not asked for volunteers, and the idea was not raised again.
 China provided foreign aid to Egypt during the crisis, making Egypt the first Middle Eastern country to receive aid from China.

 In 1958, China-Egypt relations became less close as the increasing Sino-Soviet rivalries resulted in disagreement with Nasser.
-Nasser's suppression of communists in Egypt also strained relations, as did his criticism of the Abdul-Karim Qasim and the First Republic of Iraq, which China supported.
+Nasser's suppression of communists in Egypt also strained relations, as did his criticism of Abdul-Karim Qasim and the First Republic of Iraq, which China supported.